Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/enterprise-management/configuring-clustering/initiating-a-failover-to-your-replica-cluster.md

 ---
 title: Initiating a failover to your replica cluster
-intro: 'If your {% data variables.product.prodname_ghe_server %} cluster fails, you can fail over to the passive replica .'
+intro: "If your {% data variables.product.prodname_ghe_server %} cluster fails, you can fail over to the passive replica ."
 redirect_from:
   - /enterprise/admin/enterprise-management/initiating-a-failover-to-your-replica-cluster
   - /admin/enterprise-management/initiating-a-failover-to-your-replica-cluster
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Clustering